 Looking at the technological waves of the last century it becomes clear why they presented a substantial risk to a long-horizon investor.
-Consider someone who was born in 1940, took the first job at the age of 20, and subsequently started investing.
+Consider someone who was born in 1940, started to work at the age of 20, and subsequently started investing.
 This would have been right in the middle of the technological revolution of the 1950s and 1960s.
 Assuming a retiring age of 65, the investor would have started to consume savings in 2005, just after the peak of the information technology wave.
-At this point, the investor would still have had a life expectancy of 19 years.6 During his or her course of life, many innovations have been made, many businesses have been destroyed.
+At this point, the investor would still have had a life expectancy of 19 years.
+During his or her course of life, many inventions have been made, and many businesses have been destroyed.

 Technology shocks were a considerable risk for this investor in the past, and still are in the retirement years to come.
-Large growth firms reflect efficiency which makes them more resilient to technological shocks, providing the investor a hedge against creative destruction risk.
-Small value firms, which due to their inefficiency are less likely to survive technological change, expose the investor to the risk of creative destruction - a risk for which the investor demands compensation.
+Large growth firms reflect efficiency, which makes them more resilient to technological shocks, providing the investor with a hedge against creative destruction risk.
+Small value firms, which, due to their inefficiency, are less likely to survive technological change, expose the investor to the risk of creative destruction - a risk for which the investor demands compensation.

-4.5 Robustness Checks
+3.5 Robustness Checks

-The results discussed in previous sections are robust to a number of modifications.
+The results discussed in the previous sections are robust to a number of modifications.
 First, we confine the analysis to a post-war sample.
-As discussed before, the paper takes a long-run, low frequency perspective to capture technological waves and account for the life-time horizon of the investor.
+As discussed before, our study takes a long-run, low frequency perspective in order to capture technological waves and account for the life-time horizon of the investor.
 The majority of empirical tests of asset pricing models, however, are conducted using post-war data sampled at quarterly frequencies.
 To make our results comparable, and to show that the Great Depression and the Second World War are not the main events that drive our results, we re-run the model comparison using quarterly data from 1950:Q1-2008:Q4.
-Table A.1 shows the results.
-The poor performance of the CAPM is even more severe in this period with a cross-sectional R^2 of only 7 percent.
-As before, the
+Table A. I shows the results.
+The poor performance of the CAPM is even more severe in this period, with a cross-sectional R^2 of only 7 percent.
+As before, the Fama-French model achieves a high R^2 of 79 percent, but is rejected by the J-test at the 5 percent level.
+The results for the CDR model are confirmed: patent activity growth is a significant factor that helps to price size and book-to-market sorted portfolios, and the model is not rejected by the first-stage GMM J-test, achieving an R^2 of 56 percent, comparable in size to the long-run sample.
+We conclude that the Great Depression and the Second World War do not affect our findings with regard to the role of creative destruction risk in asset pricing.

 6Total population life expectancy in the United States, 2005.
-Source: National Vital Statistics Reports, Vol. 58, No. 10, March 3, 2010
+Source: National Vital Statistics Reports, Vol. 58, No. 10, March 3, 2010.